Day 1: Delhi - Tijara 102 km

 close to the border with Pakistan.
 Cycling from Jodhpur to Jaisalmer does not seem to

 be too interesting.
-Three hundred kilometer flat area divides Jodhpur from the desert city
+Three hundred kilometre flat area divides Jodhpur from the desert city

 of Jaisalmer.
 Jasmine, Willem and I take a taxi to Jaisalmer, so that we are able to